yegor256/blog/_posts/2018/oct/2018-10-09-can-you-control-us.md

 We and our projects have to be under control in order for the projects to be completed.

+{% quote We have to be under control in order for the projects to be completed. %}

 OK, replace it with managed, organized, or (I love this word) orchestrated.

 The bottom line is: you control it or you lose it.